Kaycee is an exotic pet owner experienced in working with a variety of non-domesticated animals.

-When you think of the word "exotic pet," chances are that one of the animals that will come to mind is the fennec fox.
+When you think "exotic pet," chances are that the fennec fox is one of the animals that will come to mind.
 These tiny, hyper foxes are the smallest members of their family.
-For a variety of reasons discussed in this article, they are also the best fox to be kept as a pet in the opinions of many.
+For a variety of reasons discussed in this article, many people say they are the best type of fox to keep as a pet.

 Before you even consider purchasing a fennec fox, read the care guides and plan your visits to meet one, or ogle babies for sale near you, you must realize that these animals are not legal in many places due to overbearing laws on exotic animal ownership.
-The majority of states in the United States have some form of restricting legislation on fennec foxes, be it an outright ban, or requiring owners to apply for a state permit.
-Some permits states require cost annual fees, which can be costly, and others will not provide permits to people looking to own fennecs as pets.
+The majority of states in the United States have some form of restrictive legislation on fennec foxes, be it an outright ban, or requiring owners to apply for a state permit.
+Some permits required by states cost annual fees, which can be expensive, and others will not provide permits to people looking to own fennecs as pets.

 In addition, cities and counties have the right to restrict what animals you may own as well.
 Therefore, even if the state you reside in is legal, your city or county will still punish you and your pet if they have their own laws that say otherwise.

 How Much Does It Cost to Care for One?

 Fennec foxes are not cheap pets, especially when compared to other animals.
 They are very popular, in-demand, and somewhat difficult to breed.
 This leads to the animals themselves being pricey: a whopping $2500–$3500!
 Different breeders will, of course, have different prices, but scams run amok on the internet.
 If you are paying less than $1500 for your fennec fox, you are being scammed.
 In addition, breeders selling fennec foxes must be USDA licensed for the sale to be legal.